Fernir/node-sletatru/README.rst

 Contributing
 ------------

 This package has two README files.
 I prefer ReST, thus it's primary. npmjs.org prefers Markdown, thus it's presented.
-Use pandoc to convert one from another: `pandoc -f markdown -t rst -o README.rst README.md`
+Use pandoc to convert one from another: ``pandoc -f markdown -t rst -o README.rst README.md``

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using `Grunt <http://gruntjs.com/>`_.

 Release History
 ---------------